ynput/ayon-documentation/website/docs/dev_requirements.md

 ## Dependencies

-AYON is an project built on top of the following projects:
+AYON is a project built on top of the following projects:
 - [**Pyblish**](https://github.com/pyblish)
 - [**OpenTimelineIO**](https://github.com/PixarAnimationStudios/OpenTimelineIO)
 - [**OpenImageIO**](https://github.com/OpenImageIO/oiio) [^centos7]
 - [**FFmpeg**](https://github.com/FFmpeg/FFmpeg)

-[^centos7]: On Centos 7 you need to install additional libraries to support OIIO there - mainly boost and libraw (`sudo yum install boost-1.53.0 LibRaw`)
+[^centos7]: On Centos 7 you'll need to install additional libraries to support OIIO there - mainly boost and libraw (`sudo yum install boost-1.53.0 LibRaw`)

-### Python Dependecies
+### Python Dependencies

-AYON uses [Poetry](https://python-poetry.org/) to handle the dependencies, and you can see the full list of dependencies in the [`pyproject.yoml`](https://github.com/ynput/OpenPype/blob/develop/pyproject.toml), here is a list of these with their corresponging licenses:
+AYON uses [Poetry](https://python-poetry.org/) to handle the dependencies, and you can see the full list of dependencies in the [`pyproject.toml`](https://github.com/ynput/OpenPype/blob/develop/pyproject.toml), here is a list of these with their corresponging licenses:

 | Compatible  | Package                  | License(s)                                                           |